Dictionary » Negative Words » Shy – Meaning, Definition, Synonyms and Antonyms

-The word ‘Shy’ (Adjective) describes someone who feels nervous, timid, or uncomfortable in social situations, especially when interacting with unfamiliar people.
+The word ‘Shy’ (adjective) describes someone who feels nervous, timid, or uncomfortable in social situations, especially with unfamiliar people.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Shy’ correctly in sentences.

 Shy Explained in Depth

-A complete and detailed guide to the word Shy including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete, practical guide to the word Shy, including its core meaning, expanded definition, etymology, synonyms, antonyms, and everyday example sentences you can reuse in writing.

 Meanings of Shy

 ‘Shy’ typically refers to a person who is reserved, hesitant, or easily embarrassed, often avoiding attention or unfamiliar company.
-It can also describe a reluctance or caution toward something new or uncertain.
+It can also describe hesitation, reluctance, or caution toward something new or uncertain.

 Definition